Massachusetts pound: Paper money

-Starting on December 20, 1690, paper money was issued, denominated in £sd.
+Starting on December 10, 1690, paper money was issued, denominated in £sd.
 The notes were printed from engraved copper plates (probably the work of silversmith Jeremiah Dummer).
 The earliest known note was printed on February 13, 1691, with the date of "Feb.
-3, 1690" based on the "old style" English calendar.
+3, 1690" based on the "old style" English calendar, but the note may have been altered.

 The pine tree shillings were initially worth 9d sterling.
 However, the value of this first issue of notes declined relative to silver coins and, in 1704, the "Old Tenor" notes were introduced, again at a value of 1 Massachusetts shilling = 9d sterling.
 The value of these notes also declined and they were followed, in 1737, by the "Middle Tenor" issue, worth 3 times the Old Tenor notes, and, in 1741, by the "New Tenor" issue, worth 4 times the Old Tenor notes.
 In 1759, all previous issues were replaced by the "Colonial" issue, worth 10 times the Old Tenor notes.